epinio/docs/docs/references/commands/cli/epinio_login.md

 ```
   -h, --help              help for login
+      --oidc              perform OIDC authentication (user and password will be ignored)
   -p, --password string   password that will be used to login
+      --prompt            enable the prompt of the authorization code and disable the local server during OIDC authentication
-      --trust-ca          set this flag to automatically trust the unknown CA
+      --trust-ca          automatically trust the unknown CA
   -u, --user string       username that will be used to login
 ```